Hexagon/pup/docs/src/usage/configuration.md

 Global configuration are entirely optional.

 You can define global configuration options that apply to all processes.
-In addition to `processes:` the global configuration clauses are:
+In addition to `processes:` the global configuration keys are:

+- `name`: A string indicating the instance name, 1-64 characters in the range `a-z 0-9 . _ -`.
 - `logger`: An object containing global logger configuration options.
 - `watcher`: An object containing global watcher configuration options.
 - `plugins`: An array containing configurations for all plugins that should be enabled.